How To Bet On Super Bowl 2024 Online In Vegas

 In Vegas, sportsbook apps only work when players are within range of their favorite casino.
 That means residents of the city will have to head down to one of the local casinos to get their bets in.
 But with over 67.8 million Americans expected to bet on the big game in 2024, NFL fans should expect some big lines when visiting the betting window and kiosks.

-Instead, NFL fans can save some time by signing up for one of the offshore sportsbooks, which offer better odds, more props, and bigger bonuses for Super Bowl LVIII.
+Instead, NFL fans can save some time by signing up for one of the top offshore sportsbooks, which allow members to bet on Super Bowl LVIII online from anywhere in Vegas.
 New members can claim up to $5,000 in bonus cash at industry-leading sportsbooks like BetOnline, Bovada, and more.

 Find out how to bet on Super Bowl 2024 in Vegas and claim free bets for the San Francisco 49ers vs Kansas City Chiefs.